ApexAI/performance_test/README.md

 ```

 The default name of resulting database is "test_database", you can change it by using `--db_name`
 argument in `ros2 run`.
-Additionally, if you want to use MySQL instead of SQLite, use -DMYSQL=ON
+Additionally, if you want to use MySQL or PostgreSQL instead of SQLite, use
-instead -DSQLITE=ON.
+-DMYSQL=ON or -DPGSQL and disable the SQLite by adding _DSQLITE=OFF option.

 # Batch run experiments (for advanced users)